 - The Connecticut Science Center, downtown Hartford

 In Connecticut, there are two good places to see professional performances.
-They are The Bushnell, located in Hartford, and the Shubert Performing Arts Center (student rush tickets available), located in New Haven.
+They are The Bushnell, located in Hartford, and the Shubert Theatre (student rush tickets available), located in New Haven.
 Depending on the show, ticket prices can vary from about $20 to $80 per person.

 There are also two major independent amateur orchestras in the Hartford area.
 They are almost always looking for string players and the conductors will do wind auditions on request depending on chair availability.
 Call for details about the groups.
 Concerts held by these groups are generally very good amateur performances, but quality can fluctuate depending on string composition.
 The tickets run around $10, which is reasonable.